 Dresses and winter aren’t typically a pair that go together when thinking about cold weather styling.
 I’ve been going through my dresses in preparation for some warm spring getaways, and in doing so I realized how rarely I reach for them once temperatures drop.

 The goal?
 A finished look that’s equal parts chic and warm.
 To that end, see below for five simple ways to wear your dresses in winter.

 1. Add Tights for Warmth

 While midis and maxis usually provide enough warmth for the lower half, black tights are a must for a mini dress.
 I’ve tried several brands and my top two favorites are Falke and Commando.
 An easy formula I recreate again and again is a mini dress with tights, a faux fur jacket, and tall boots.
-If it’s particularly cold where you live, try fleece-lined tights or faux leather leggings and swap in a longer coat.
+If it’s particularly cold where you live, try fleece-lined tights, Shapewear leggings, or faux leather leggings and swap in a longer coat.

 2. Full Coverage Boots